sandervonk/LC/multi.md

 Determine which of the following the lines are:
 > 1. **Intersecting**: Intersect at a point
 > 2. **Parallel**: Have the same direction
-> 3. **Skewed**:
+> 3. **Skewed**: Not parallel, but do not intersect (only possible in $\mathbb R^3$ or higher)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwNTgwMzgxMiwtMTE1ODY0OTcsLTYxOD
+eyJoaXN0b3J5IjpbMzQ5MzA0OTQ2LC0xMTU4NjQ5NywtNjE4ND
-QxMTc2NSwxMDQ0NDk4NTIxLC05MDY0Mzg4ODIsMTk1Nzg3OTM1
+ExNzY1LDEwNDQ0OTg1MjEsLTkwNjQzODg4MiwxOTU3ODc5MzU5
-OSwxNjA3NDg5NzQzLC0xODM1MTc1NjY0XX0=
+LDE2MDc0ODk3NDMsLTE4MzUxNzU2NjRdfQ==
 -->